 In addition, some claim that the meaning of the “first occurrence” of a word dictates its meaning in every case thereafter.
 The idea is, somehow, that the Ten Commandments written in stone and given by God to Moses precluded, in time, the writing of any of the Torah by Moses.

-Firstly, however, the Fourth Commandment has been shown to be a passage describing God’s pattern of doing something for six consecutive periods of time and ceasing from that activity for one (the seventh) period.
+Firstly, however, the Fourth Commandment has been shown to be a passage describing God’s guideline or template of doing something for six consecutive periods of time and ceasing from that activity for one (the seventh) period.
 Secondly, an assumption is made that Moses never scripted any portion of Genesis or Exodus prior to God’s giving of the Ten Commandments on Mount Sinai.
-There is no evidence for the latter.
+There is no definitive evidence for the latter.

 Would God have expected Moses to have written everything contained in Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, all at once, at the very end of his life?
 Could not Moses have “taken notes” of major events along the way, such as his experience with the burning bush

-A claim made by “young-earth” creationists is that no death and decay, of any kind, existed prior to Eve and Adam’s sin in the Garden of Eden
+A claim made by “young-earth” creationists is that no death nor decay, of any kind, existed prior to Eve and Adam’s sin in the Garden of Eden

 Of all of God’s creatures, Adam and Eve were the only ones who had the opportunity to escape death.
 They alone were made in the image of God